- Faith and Reflection Room

 - Proselytising policy

-The Chaplaincy Service is here to support Edge Hill University students and staff of all faiths and none.
-Whether you face economic crisis, family and relationship problems, or simply wish to talk to us, your multi-faith chaplains offer a confidential and non-judgemental service from a spiritual perspective.
+The Chaplaincy is here to support Edge Hill University students and staff of all faiths and none, helping to create a welcoming community on campus.

 - pastoral guidance, support and encouragement